 - 3 garlic cloves minced or pressed through a garlic press, more or less to taste

-- as needed add more or less garlic
+- add more or less garlic

 Getting your Cucumber Ready